-Robert S. Fink is a partner in the New York firm of Kostelanetz & Fink, LLP, specialists in the area of civil and criminal tax litigation.
+Robert S. Fink is a co-founder of Kostelanetz & Fink, LLP, a firm which specializes in the area of civil and criminal tax litigation.
 Mr. Fink is the author of the two-volume treatise, Tax Controversies: Audits, Investigations, Trials (Lexis/Nexis, 35th Ed.
 2016), the co-author of How to Defend Yourself Against the IRS (Simon & Schuster, 1985), and the co-author of You Can Protect Yourself From the IRS (Fireside, 1987, 1988).
 Mr. Fink also has authored numerous articles in various professional journals on the subjects of tax investigations, tax fraud, and tax litigation, and is a Department Editor of the Journal of Taxation.
 He is an Adjunct Professor at the New York University School of Law, Graduate Tax Program, a fellow of the American College of Tax Counsel and a frequent lecturer at various tax institutes, symposia, and before government agencies.
 Mr. Fink is the past Chairman of the American Bar Association Tax Section's Committee on Civil and Criminal Tax Penalties.
 He was Chairman of the New York State Bar Association Tax Section's Committee on Practice, Procedure, and Compliance, Committee on Criminal and Civil Tax Penalties, and Committee on Commodities and Financial Futures.
 He was Chairman of the New York County Lawyers' Association's Committee on Taxation and a member of the Association's Board of Directors.
 Mr. Fink was a member of the Advisory Committee to the Tax Division of the United States Department of Justice and was Chairman of the Northeast Regional IRS/Bar Liaison.
 He has testified as an expert witness on the Internal Revenue Service's investigative powers before subcommittees of both Houses of Congress, and has testified before the New York State Assembly's Ways and Means Committee on proposed state tax legislation.
 Mr. Fink Holds J.D. and LL.M. degrees from the New York University School of Law.

 Tax Controversies is the recognized guide to all stages of tax examination, investigation, litigation, and prosecution -- civil or criminal -- including coverage of: